 To restore the strength and attractiveness of your smile, a dental crown may be appropriate.
 These tooth restorations address a wide variety of aesthetic and functional issues.
 They look just like natural teeth, and a single crown fits snugly over the entire upper portion of a tooth to rebuild its structure.
-To schedule an exam, and to find out how you can maintain outstanding oral health, please call the DENTAL STUDIO of Dr. Jarrod Cornehl at (415) 392-5025.
+To schedule an exam, and to find out how you can maintain outstanding oral health, please call the DENTAL STUDIO at (415) 392-5025.
 We are located in San Francisco and proudly serve the Bay Area, including Oakland, Berkeley and San Rafael.

 What Dental Crowns Do

 Tooth crowns are versatile restorations.
 They protect a vulnerable tooth while enhancing its appearance and strength.
 Some of the most common uses of crowns are the following:

 - As the cap on a dental implant

 - To conceal a discolored or unattractive tooth

 As you can see, these restorations work for missing teeth, damaged teeth and cosmetic tooth flaws.

 Tooth crowns are also used when root canal therapy is performed.
 This treatment is often necessary if the infection of a decayed tooth has progressed into the chambers of the tooth root, which is the innermost portion of your tooth.
 The decay is removed, then the chambers are cleaned and sealed.
 Finally, the tooth crown is placed to restore structure, strength and function.

 Tooth crowns differ by what material they are made of.
 At the DENTAL STUDIO, all-porcelain crowns are the preferred choice.
 These ceramic crowns offer outstanding aesthetics as well as durability.
 They contain no metal, which is particularly beneficial for people with a metal allergy.
 They are also mercury-free, which allows our patients to avoid the potential toxic presence of mercury.
 They can be used on back and front teeth.